 Your admission into the program and your eligibility for a scholarship will be determined by the ICNGD's Graduate Affairs Committee on the basis of academic and research potential (as demonstrated through your academic credentials and letters of reference), and your commitment to improving northern governance and development as outlined in your Statement of Research Interest.

-** To begin studies in September (Fall Term Start), you need to submit your application package by May 1
+** To begin studies in September (Fall Term start), your application package should be submitted by May 1.

 To apply to the MNGD program, applicants must submit the following:

 - Online application, which can be found at: www.usask.ca/cgsr/applying/index.php (after reading the step-by-step guide, scroll down and hit "Apply now")

 - $75 application fee

 - Writing sample such as a term paper or essay (graded or ungraded by an instructor), or a work report that demonstrates writing and analytical ability

 - Two official copies of all post-secondary transcripts

 - Three completed GSR 101 Reference Forms.
 At least one reference must be a professor acquainted with the applicant’s previous scholarly work, while other references may include former or current employers or supervisors.
 Note: the forms submitted in your application package must be originals.
 Where a reference chooses to submit a traditional written letter of recommendation, he or she must still also sign the GSR 101 Form and fill out the rating index.